A few thoughts on where to place your trust.

 The phrase?
 “Don’t trust me.”

-I’m in politics and it’s no surprise that it’s a dog eat dog world.
-I’m convinced that over morning coffee in DC, many people sharpen their knives at the same time typically recycling the one’s they’ve removed from their own back.
+I’m in politics and it’s no surprise that it’s a dog-eat-dog world.
+I’m convinced that over morning coffee in DC, many people sharpen their knives at the same time as recycling the ones they’ve removed from their own back.
 I’ve trusted many people in this business only to learn the hard way, my typical way of learning, that I shouldn’t have trusted them.

-As a matter of fact, I have a long history of trusting people I shouldn’t have.
+As a matter of fact, I have a long history of trusting people I shouldn’t.
 Why?
 Because I’ve been cursed with the natural base of believing the best in people when I meet them.
 The difficult part is that trusting the wrong person nearly cost me my life once.
-You’d think that would be enough to change my perception for life.
+You’d think that would be enough to change my perception.
 But it didn’t.
 Granted, I worked my ass off to learn how to distinguish who was at least worthy at a shot of earning my trust.

-But what I want to make sense is why do people I trust tell me, “Don’t trust me.”
+But what I want to make sense of is why people I trust tell me, “Don’t trust me.”

 At first, it makes me kind of sad.
 I literally have to fight back tears.
 Then, I get pissed.
 So basically they are telling me what?
 That I’m stupid because I see something trustworthy in them?

 Or maybe it’s some sort of self-inflated ego and they assume they have some great power over my life and they believe I will fully give them the option to destroy me on some level.
 How nice it must be to be able to control the whole world?
 Cough, cough, arrogance anyone?

 Maybe it’s a cop-out.
 Maybe they are covering their asses for any future wrongs so they can have a free pass to harm you in some perceived manner and then utter the words, “Hey, I warned you not to trust me.”
 You don’t get free passes if you hurt someone but gee how nice of you to warn them first.